NATURAL VALUES AND CONTEXT

 ’It’s satisfying to us that our distant cousins Andrew and Robin Lohrey, descendants of Henry Lohrey, are active members of the NETLT and have assisted my brother David in the legal practicalities of gifting the land.’

 The TLC holds the title of the Schier reserve while the yearly and local management duties such as weed control and rates will be the responsibility of the NETLT.
-Jane Hutchinson, the CEO of TLC and Andrew Lohrey, Chairperson of the NETLT, accepted the land gift on behalf of the organisations.
+In 2013 TLC CEO Jane Hutchinson, with Chair of the NETLT, Andrew Lohrey, accepted the land gift on behalf of the organisations.
 Jane thanked the Schier family for their generosity in freely giving this land and congratulated them on their commitment to preserve the natural values of forests in the North East.
 Jane said she hoped this generous gift by the Schier family would stand as a beacon to other North-east land owners to follow.